fugue/zim/README.md

  * `zim list components` - shows Components in the Project
  * `zim list inputs -c myservice` - shows inputs used by a Component
  * `zim list env` - shows Zim Viper configuration
+ * `zim add token` - create a new authentication token